zenml-io/zenml/docs/book/developer-guide/repo-and-config.md

 it builds that are used to execute pipeline steps remotely, such as container images.
-* it stores local configuration parameters that can be set independently of the global configuration: the _Repository_ active profile and active stack.
+* it stores local configuration parameters that can be set independently of the global configuration: the _Repository_ active Profile and active Stack.
 These settings are in effect when ZenML code is executed while the current working directory is the _Repository_ root or one of its sub-folders.
-For more information on setting the active profile and stack local to a _Repository_, please visit the [ZenML Profiles](./profiles.md) section.
+For more information on setting the active Profile and Stack local to a _Repository_, please visit the [ZenML Profiles](./profiles.md) section.

 A ZenML _Repository_ is easily identifiable by the presence of a (hidden) `.zen`